chaos-mesh/website/docs/manage-user-permissions.md

 ---
 title: Manage User Permissions
-sidebar_label: Manage User Permissions
 ---

 This document describes how to manage user permissions in Chaos Mesh, including creating user account of different roles, binding permissions for users, managing tokens, and enable or disable permission authentication.

 Chaos Mesh uses the native [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) features in Kubernetes to manage user roles and permissions.
-To create, view and manage Chaos experiments, users need to have the corresponding permissions in the `apiGroups` of `chaos-mesh.org ` to customize resources of Chaos experiments.
+To create, view and manage Chaos experiments, users need to have the corresponding permissions in the `apiGroups` of `chaos-mesh.org` to customize resources of Chaos experiments.

 :::note

 If Chaos Mesh is installed using Helm, permission authentication is enabled by default.
 For production environments and other scenarios with high security requirements, it is recommended to keep the permission authentication feature enabled.
-If you just want to give Chaos Mesh a try and quickly create Chaos experiments without enabling the permission authentication feature, you can refer to[Enable or disable permission authentication ](#enable-or-disable-permission-authentication) to learn how to disable the feature.
+If you just want to give Chaos Mesh a try and quickly create Chaos experiments without enabling the permission authentication feature, you can refer to [Enable or disable permission authentication](#enable-or-disable-permission-authentication) to learn how to disable the feature.

 :::